openziti/ziti-sdk-py/sample/README.md

 ## Examples
 > **Note**
-> All but the Flazk sample scripts use predefined services in [ZEDS](https://zeds.openziti.org) by default.
+> All but the Flazk example scripts use predefined services in [ZEDS](https://zeds.openziti.org) by default.

 ### [Flazk](flask-of-ziti) <img src="../images/python-flask.jpg" width="2%">
 An example showing the simplicity in integrating zero trust into a web server or API using Flask.
 This example also